The Bispectrum of Intrinsic Alignments: II. Precision Comparison Against Dark Matter Simulations: Simulations and Data Analysis

 We will refer to this as the `effective wavenumber approximation'.
 This approximation will break down if the radial bins are too wide, or if the bispectrum varies strongly in the radial direction.
 One must exercise caution when attempting to apply these approximations \cite{oddo_bisp}.
 We tested their validity for our binning scheme by computing explicitly the sum over wavevectors and comparing to various choices for the wavenumbers $k_i^\text{eff}$ at which the bispectrum is evaluated.
 We also consider a comparison with numerical (Monte Carlo) integration over the wavevector bin, as done in e.g. \cite{damico_bisp, ivanov_bisp,philcox_bisp}.
 We then compute the SNR of the difference with respect to the explicit bin summation, using the diagonal sample variance as an error estimate, i.e.

 Here the `app.' superscript refers to either the integral approximation or the effective wavenumber approximation and we do not consider cross-covariances between different multipoles.
 The result is shown in Figure \ref{fig:keff_kint}.
-We can clearly see that using the effective wavenumber approximation (solid lines) is uncontrolled already at $k=0.10\,h/\text{Mpc}$.
-In contrast, the integral approximation (dashed lines) fares much better, with the SNR of the difference staying below unity for all relevant scales.
+We would like for this SNR to remain small, i.e. below unity.
+We can clearly see that using the effective wavenumber approximation (dashed lines) is uncontrolled already at $k=0.10\,h/\text{Mpc}$.
+In contrast, the integral approximation (solid lines) fares much better, with the SNR of the difference staying below unity for all relevant scales.
 We decide to perform exact binning of the theoretical predictions, as also done in \cite{bakx_eft}.
-Here the situation may be more severe than for the scalar galaxy bispectrum, for which the multipoles exhibit weaker angular dependence, thus rendering the summand smoother and less susceptible to discretization effects\footnote{It is also not clear whether the ordinary Legendre multipoles from Paper I would be less susceptible to discreteness effects; note that the summand in that case has a discontinuity along the $z$-axis where the phase factor $\exp 2\mi \phi_\bb{k}$ is undefined.}.
+Here the situation may be more severe than for the scalar galaxy bispectrum, for which the multipoles exhibit weaker angular dependence, thus rendering the summand smoother and less susceptible to discreteness effects\footnote{It is also not clear whether the ordinary Legendre multipoles from Paper I would be less susceptible to discreteness effects; note that the summand in that case has a discontinuity along the $z$-axis where the phase factor $\exp 2\mi \phi_\bb{k}$ is undefined.}.